Note

 Before you run a test failover, verify the VM properties, and make sure that the Hyper-V VM, or VMware VM complies with Azure requirements.

-- In Protected Items, click Replicated Items > and the VM.
+- In Protected Items, select Replicated Items and the VM.

-- In the Replicated item pane, there's a summary of VM information, health status, and the latest available recovery points.
-Click Properties to view more details.
+- In the Replicated item pane, review the summary of VM information, health status, and the latest available recovery points.
+Select Properties to view more details.

-- In Compute and Network, you can modify the Azure name, resource group, target size, availability set, and managed disk settings.
+- In Compute and Network, modify the Azure name, resource group, target size, availability set, and managed disk settings.

-- You can view and modify network settings, including the network/subnet in which the Azure VM will be located after failover, and the IP address that will be assigned to it.
+- View and modify network settings, including the network and subnet in which the Azure VM will be located after failover, and the IP address that you assign to it.

-- In Disks, you can see information about the operating system and data disks on the VM.
+- In Disks, see information about the operating system and data disks on the VM.

 Create a network for test failover

-We recommended that for test failover, you choose a network that's isolated from the production recovery site network specific in the Compute and Network settings for each VM.
+For test failover, choose a network that's isolated from the production recovery site network.
+Specify this network in the Compute and Network settings for each VM.
 By default, when you create an Azure virtual network, it is isolated from other networks.
 The test network should mimic your production network:

 - The test network should use the same IP address range.

 - Update the DNS of the test network with the IP address specified for the DNS VM in Compute and Network settings.
-Read test failover considerations for Active Directory for more details.
+For more details, see test failover considerations for Active Directory.

 Run a test failover for a single VM